 Adequate command of spoken and written English is required for admission.
 Non-native English speakers must take the TOEFL, unless they have obtained the equivalent of a US Bachelor degree from an institution at which English is the language of instruction.
 The committee prefers scores of at least 100 on the Internet based test (IBT) of the TOEFL.

 Further information about the program is available on the Harvard Business School website.
 Online applications are available on the Graduate School of Arts and Sciences website.
 Questions regarding the program should be directed to:

 Doctoral Programs Office

 All incoming students receive a merit-based award, regardless of need.
-This includes a fellowship for tuition and health fees, as well as a stipend for living expenses ($39,600 in 2014–2015), for up to five years.
+This includes a fellowship for tuition and health fees, as well as a stipend for living expenses, for up to five years.

 Students in the OB program specialize in micro-organizational behavior or sociology.
 Students receive core disciplinary training in either psychology or sociology, and gain knowledge of existing research and theory about organizations through advanced coursework in organizational behavior.
 An advisor from Harvard Business School or the Faculty of Arts and Sciences are appointed for each student upon matriculation.
 They aid the student in planning her or his program of study.